observabilitystack/o11y-workshop/elastic/README.md

 To enroll the Elastic Agent into your Elastic Fleet, we need the Fleet secrets.
 Yet again, [log into Elastic Cloud](https://cloud.elastic.co/) and click `Manage deployment`.
-Open Fleet and go to `Fleet -> Settings`.
-Note the Fleet server host url and copy the `Enrollment token`.
+Open Fleet and go to `Fleet -> Agent Policies` and create a new agent policy.
+Now note the secret enrollment token under `Fleet -> Enrollment tokens` and the Fleet server host url under `Fleet -> Settings`.

 > Now you also need the `elastic` user credentials from your initial setup.